ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_cp_module.rst

 -----

 .. note::
-   - This module does not support copy of tar file or zip file.
    - To avoid SSL certificate validation errors when ``validate_certs`` is *True*, the full certificate chain for the API server must be provided via ``ca_cert`` or in the kubeconfig file.